What does a Wax Specialist do?

 Wax Specialist Job Description Sample

 We are seeking a skilled Wax Specialist to join our team.
-The ideal candidate will have expertise in various waxing techniques and a commitment to providing high-quality waxing services to clients.
-This role involves ensuring a safe and comfortable waxing experience for clients while maintaining a clean and professional salon environment.
+The ideal candidate will be experienced in various waxing techniques and will provide high-quality waxing services to clients.
+This role requires attention to detail, excellent customer service skills, and a commitment to maintaining a clean and professional salon environment.

 Responsibilities:

-- Perform various waxing services including hair removal on different areas of the body.
+- Perform various waxing services including hair removal, eyebrow shaping, and facial waxing.

 - Consult with clients to determine their waxing needs and preferences.